riazarbi/dataversionr/README.md

 ## Using

-This package allows you create, read, update and destroy time-versioned arrow datasets at arrow SubTreeFileSystems.
-At this time, arrow supports local disk and remote S3 API-compatibile endpoints as FileSystems.
+This package allows you create, read, update and destroy time versioned datasets at `arrow` SubTreeFileSystem locations.

+At this time, `arrow` supports local disk, S3 API-compatible, and GCS endpoints as FileSystems.
+Our test suite only runs against local and S3 FileSystems but there is no reason a GCS endpoint should work any differently.

 The most high-level functions in this package are intended to introduce as little additional overhead as possible over base `R` `read`, `write` and `unlink` functions: